Takeo Yasuda: Career

-During the late-1930s, Yasuda became interested in nuclear physics specifically the potential for large energy releases through nuclear fission, after reading scientific articles published in the United States and Germany.
+During the late-1930s, Yasuda became interested in nuclear physics, specifically, the potential for large energy releases through nuclear fission, after reading scientific articles published in the United States and Germany.
 In April 1940, knowing that potential supplies of uranium were available in Korea, Lieutenant General Yasuda ordered Lieutenant Colonel Tatsusaburo Suzuki to prepare a report on the possibilities of developing an atomic weapon.
 The team put together by Suzuki included a number of scientists who had worked previously with Niels Bohr or Ernest Lawrence.
 Receiving a favorable report in December, Yasuda passed on this information to the Japan Physical and Chemical Research Institute who in turn assigned the project to nuclear physicist Yoshio Nishina.
 However, his proposals to produce a weapon were reduced to a search project due to the wartime constraints on Japanese resources.

+Later life and death

-Between 1942 and 1944, Yasuda was commander of the Tokyo-based IJA 1st Air Army, head of the Army Aeronautical Department and Inspectorate General of Aviation before being relieved of duty in April 1944.
-He was a strong advocate of the use of suicidal ramming tactics against American bombers.
+Between 1942 and 1944, Yasuda was commander of the Tokyo-based IJA 1st Air Army, head of the Army Aeronautical Department and Inspectorate General of Aviation before being relieved of duty in March 1944.
 Serving as a member of the Supreme War Council during the final years of the war, Yasuda also returned to command of the IJN 1st Air Army as part of the preparations for the final defense of the Japanese home islands against Allied invasion; however, he retired shortly before the war's end.
 He died in 1964.